janakaras/docker-in-the-cloud/README.md

 ### 5. Discussion <a name="discussion"></a>

+#### 5.1.
+Motivation of design decisions

 Working in the cloud comes with a great amount of services offered, where you have to choose which ones you want to use and combine.
 There are usually a lot of different solutions possible and one needs to decide which solution works best in the single case.
 Parameters to base the decision on could be pricing, privacy, computing capacity, availbility, easyness to manage, etc.
-For us it was most important to use free options which are easy to work with, so we could get a comfortable introduction to cloud computing and get an impression of what is possible in general.
+For us it was first of all important to use free options which are easy to work with, so we could get a comfortable introduction to cloud computing and get an impression of what is possible in general.
+Second, we wanted to experiment on how to deploy a docker-compose app and noticed that many services (e.g. Lambda) only support deploying a single container and not a docker-compose application.
+Therefore, we needed the flexibility of the EC2 service.
+Finally, we wanted to create a fully automated deployment, which is why we used a Github Actions and Terraform.

-#### 5.1.
+#### 5.2.
 Comparison of solutions <a name="comparison"></a>
 We developed two solutions to deploy our web application in the cloud which both have some advantages in disadvantages.

 ##### .zip solution: